syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 ![TreeNodeAdv_Customization_Img1](TreeNodeAdv_Customization_Images/TreeNodeAdv_Customization_Img1.jpg)

-### Customize hover color
+### Customizing the hover appearance

-The hover color of OptionButton is now displayed for all nodes in TreeViewAdv and also for individual nodes in TreeNodeAdv.
-Hover color can be customized using the below properties.
+Hover effect of the option button can be customized using the below properties,

 * OptionButtonHoverBackColor,
 * OptionButtonHoverBorderColor,